Samkth123/KTH-md/sourcing/dummies book.md

 ##### Managing total costs

 Need bill of material BOM for what you buy.
-Purchasing is analysing and understanding total cost of everything you b
+Purchasing is analysing and understanding total cost of everything you buy.

+Purchase price of materials is just one factors to consider when calculting what something is really going to cost.
+Total landed cost if involving all factors involved, ex:
+Purchase price for materials
+Transportation
+Inventory holding costs
+Quality inspection and defect resolution
+Insurance
+Shrinkage, security, and loss prevention
+Duties, tariffs, and taxes
+Permits
+Licensing fees

+Many products also continue costing money after you purchase them and even after used or sold them, ex: Maintenance, disposal and ercovery, product liability, recalls and warranties.

+**The additional costs contribute to the total cost of ownership TCO or life-cycle cost for a product.**

+##### Minimizing input costs